Addressing Plastic Pollution and Its Deadly Impacts

 Phthalates

-Phthalates are the plasticizers, which are used in plastic products to make them less brittle.
+Phthalates are plasticizers, which are used in plastic products to make them less brittle.

 Example: Medical devices, food packaging, automobile upholstery, flooring materials, computers, pharmaceuticals, perfumes and cosmetics products.